kopytjuk/automotive-data-analysis-book/src/transformations/motivation.md

 </center></figcaption>

+A transformation is an operation where the initial coordinate system is moved and rotated.
+The "move" operation is called **translation**.

-Mathematically A transformation between two coordinate systems \\(A, B\\) can be represented as a matrix in homogenous coordinates:
+A transformation of a point in coordinate system B (i.e  \\({}^{B} \vec x\\)) to the coordinate system A can be computed with a matrix multiplication in homogenous coordinates:

 \\[
 \begin{bmatrix}